What is phishing? How to recognize and avoid phishing scams.

-Don’t open suspicious emails: If you receive an email supposedly from a financial institution with an alarming subject line — such as “Account suspended!” or “Funds on hold” — delete it.
-If you are worried that there is a problem, log in to your account directly.
+Don’t open suspicious emails.
+If you receive an email supposedly from a financial institution with an alarming subject line — such as “Account suspended!” or “Funds on hold” — delete it.
+If you are worried that there is a problem, log in to your account or contact the bank directly.
 If there really is a problem with your bank account or credit card, you’ll find information once you’ve logged in.

-Don’t click on suspicious links in emails: If you do open an email from someone you don’t know and you are instructed to click on a link, don’t.
-Often, these links will take you to fake websites that will then encourage you to either install malware on your computer or provide personal financial information.
+Don’t click on suspicious links in emails.
+If you do open an email from someone you don’t know and you are instructed to click on a link, don’t.
+Often, these links will take you to fake websites that will then encourage you to either provide personal information or to click on links that might install malware on your computer.

-Sign up for anti-virus protection: Make sure your computer is protected by strong, multi-layered security software.
-We recommend Norton 360, which offers a full suite of security programs.
+Sign up for antivirus protection.
+Make sure your computer is protected by strong, multi-layered security software.

 Editorial note: Our articles provide educational information for you.
 Norton LifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about cyber safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.